 Tumblr is a microblogging platform that is similar to WordPress in some ways, but without the hassle of using a content management system.
 On the other hand, you have less control over how your portfolio site looks and functions, though there are many themes for you to choose from.
 If you’re just looking to upload your projects, then Tumblr is worth looking at.

-Tumblr also has a social aspect, allowing you to connect with fellow graphic designers and build a following.
+Tumblr is also a social networking site, allowing you to connect with fellow graphic designers and build a following.
 The ability to reblog your content is one of Tumblr’s most powerful features — it’s possible to reach out to thousands of people with a single post and turn your brand into an overnight success if one of your designs goes viral.
-As such, even if you already have a portfolio site, it’s a good idea to include Tumblr as part of your marketing strategy.
+As such, even if you already have a portfolio site, it’s never a bad idea to include Tumblr as part of your marketing strategy.

 Let’s go through the steps to create your portfolio site on Tumblr.

 When creating your free account, be aware that the username you choose will be used as part of your address.
 So if your username is fraphicus, then the address you link to clients will be fraphicus.tumblr.com.
 In other words, you should use your brand name as your username.

 You will then be asked to select 5 genres that you’re interested in.
 Naturally, choose those that involve the visual arts, such as design and illustration.
 From there, Tumblr will personalize your dashboard so related posts are displayed to you.
 Each post also allows you to follow, share, like and reblog.
 You can also Talk to a Tumblr and reach out to designers and illustrators that inspire you.

 With the social aspect out of the way, it’s time to focus on creating your portfolio site.
 A default theme (Optica in this example) is already chosen for you, but you definitely want something that looks more professional, so go to Edit Appearance and Edit Theme.